niklasf/birthdays/README.txt

   described below.
   * 'Profile field': here you set which 'date' field of the Profile module you want the Birthdays module to use.
-  * 'Show starsings': select whether you want to display the starsign icons on the profile and on the Birthdays page, and, if so, whether it should link to Yahoo Horoscopes.
+  * 'Show starsings': select whether you want to display the star sign icons on the profile and on the Birthdays page, and, if so, whether it should link to Yahoo Horoscopes.
   * 'Hide year and age': some sites might want to protect the user's privacy by